 All participants must have a low income to qualify and be in need of healthcare coverage.
 The Children’s Health Insurance Program (CHIP) is for children younger than 18 years of age and from low-income households in need of health insurance coverage.
 CHIP benefits include preventative doctor visits, sick visits, emergency care, vaccines, x-rays, lab tests, vision and hearing coverage.
 Parents or caregivers of children with Medicaid coverage can also apply for benefits.
 Low-income pregnant women also qualify for Medicaid benefits.

 Applicants can also qualify for Medicaid benefits by having a disability or being older than 65 years of age.
 The state grants Medicaid benefits to those living with a family member with a disability who requires constant care.
 Residents can apply online, in-person, by mail or fax.
 To receive coverage and begin using Medicaid benefits, Medicaid applicants must follow the guidelines.
 Learn more about Medicaid requirements by downloading our comprehensive guide.

-What are the income requirements for Medicaid in Utah?
+What are the Income Requirements for Medicaid in Utah?

 What are the requirements for Medicaid in Utah when determining a financial need?
 Utah Medicaid eligibility requirements are dependent upon the size of the applicant’s household.
 Discover who is eligible for Medicaid based on the number of family members and household earnings.